Paul Jewell: Later career

 Jewell was appointed as assistant manager at West Bromwich Albion in January 2015.
 However, he resigned after only one week, after reportedly refusing to take a pay cut.

 Two years later on 30 November 2017, Jewell was appointed as assistant manager of Oldham Athletic, but after just over one month in the role Jewell resigned.

 On 11 December 2018, Jewell was appointed as director of football at Swindon Town.
 On 25 October 2019, Jewell was fined and handed a three-match stadium ban after using abusive/insulting language towards a match official during a game against Bradford City earlier in the month.
 On 26 June 2021, Jewell was reported to be leaving his role at Swindon Town, following the departure of manager John McGreal, his assistant, and the club's chief executive.
 This was confirmed a month later in July following the club's takeover, with Ben Chorley appointed in Jewell's place.

 Personal life

 Jewell's family home is in Witney.
-He and his wife, Ann-Marie, have two children: a son, Sam, who is a Yorkshire county golfer; and a daughter, Alex.
+He and his wife, Ann-Marie, have two children: a son, Sam, who is director of global recruitment at Premier League club Chelsea; and a daughter, Alex.
 His father was a trade union activist in Liverpool.